-Nancy Burner, Esq., CELA is the founding and managing partner of Nancy Burner & Associates, PC established in 1995.
+Nancy Burner, Esq. is the founder and managing partner of Nancy Burner & Associates, PC established in 1995.

 Nancy earned her undergraduate degree from Stony Brook University in 1985 where she graduated Magna Cum Laude.
 She graduated from Hofstra University School of Law in 1988 with distinction, and placed eighth in her class of 278.

-Nancy is a member of the National Academy of Elder Law Attorneys, the Elder Law and Trust and Estates sections of the New York State Bar Association, the Suffolk County Bar Association, the Suffolk County Woman’s Bar Association and the Real Property, Trust and Probate Committee of the American Bar Association.
-Nancy is a past president of the Suffolk County Woman’s Bar Association.
-Nancy is certified by the National Elder Law Foundation, accredited by the American Bar Association.
+Nancy holds the designation of a Certified Elder Law Attorney (CELA), awarded by the National Elder Law Foundation as accredited by the American Bar Association.
+She is a member of the National Academy of Elder Law Attorneys, the Elder Law and Trust and Estates sections of the New York State Bar Association, the Suffolk County Bar Association, the Suffolk County Woman’s Bar Association and the Real Property, Trust and Probate Committee of the American Bar Association.
+Nancy is a past president of the Suffolk County Woman’s Bar Association and a past co-chair of the Suffolk County Elder Law Committee.
 She is a contributing editor to the New York State Bar Association and co-authored a chapter in the treatise entitled “Guardianship Practice in New York State.”

 Nancy was recently re-appointed by the New York State Court of Appeals to serve a fifth term as one of only seven Trustees of the New York Lawyers’ Fund for Client Protection.
 The Lawyers’ Fund for Client Protection is a State administered Agency which was created in 1981 to protect law clients from the misuse of their money by dishonest attorneys and to promote public confidence in the administration of justice in New York State.